jnf/jquery-jukebox/README.md

 ## Bonus Fun
 - Instead of adding links to the view, try using the data to create embedded players for the specific service (i.e., embed the YouTube video, instead of linking to it).
-- If a user's search returns no results, suggest/embed/link to something for them instead.
+- If a user's search returns no results, suggest/embed/link to something for them instead. (there may or may not be a promise or lack of promise for RickRoll)